 Note: Most dishes mentioned are samples of the restaurants’ menus and may not be available at all times.
 Seasonal changes and dish substitutions are common.

-Almond (1 Ocean Rd., Bridgehampton): French and New American cooking come together with flair at Almond.
-The decor emits an old-school Hamptons vibe: tin ceiling, subway tiles and vintage wallpaper, as well as a handsome bar and excellent service.
-Start with the raw bar, then trust that you'll be in good hands with any of the dishes from chef Jason Weiner and chef de cuisine Jeremy Blutstein, from duck ramen to clams casino to Korean-style barbecued short ribs.
+Almond (1 Ocean Rd., Bridgehampton): French and New American cooking fuse together with flair at Almond, a spot with an old-school Hamptons vibe: tin ceilings, ample subway tiles and vintage wallpaper, plus a handsome bar and excellent service.
+Start with the raw bar, then place your trust in any of the dishes from chef Jason Weiner and chef de cuisine Jeremy Blutstein, from duck ramen to clams casino to Korean-style barbecued short ribs.
 These chefs work tirelessly, and with unending humor (check out their respective Instagrams) to make sure every green, chop and filet that hits their kitchen is shown off in the best possible way.
-Even Almond's simpler plates -- such as pork ravioli with broccoli rabe, the burger or "le grand" macaroni and cheese.
+Even Almond's simpler plates -- such as pork ravioli with broccoli rabe, the burger or "le grand" macaroni and cheese -- come with thoughtful twists.
 Finish with chocolate pot de crème.
 More info: 631-537-5665, almondrestaurant.com

 Blackbird Kitchen & Cocktails